 Nothing is more irritating than the feeling that there is something in your eye.
 But if your eyes are red and irritated, and you don’t see anything in them, it could be allergies.
 Symptoms can occur independently but usually accompany the sneezing, sniffling or stuffy nose related to nasal allergies.
-An allergist can determine whether an eye allergy is the source of your symptoms.

 Eye Allergy Symptoms

 - Clear, watery discharge

 Find expert care.